pstraebler/zytholo/README.md

   - Water reminder inviting you to drink a glass of water once the evening's consumption passes a threshold (default 1 L); dismiss it with the check button and it reappears after another full threshold is consumed
   - Any alert threshold can be set to `0` to disable that alert
 - **Blood alcohol estimation**:
-  - Estimated blood alcohol content (BAC) for the current evening using the Widmark formula, based on your weight, sex, and average beer strength (set in the settings)
+  - Estimated blood alcohol content (BAC) for the current evening using the Widmark formula with gradual (~30 min) absorption, based on your weight, sex, and average beer strength (set in the settings)
-  - Live decreasing estimate with a clear **can I drive?** verdict against a configurable legal limit (default 0.5 g/L; adjust it per country), plus the estimated time you drop back under it
+  - Live estimate that rises while a beer is being absorbed and falls afterwards, with a clear **can I drive?** verdict against a configurable legal limit (default 0.5 g/L; adjust it per country), plus the estimated time you drop back under it and reach 0
+  - Interactive graph of the estimated BAC across the whole evening (until it returns to 0), with the legal-limit line and a live "now" marker; it updates whenever a beer is added or removed
-  - Always indicative only: it does not replace a breathalyser, and a probationary/novice licence allows 0 g/L
+  - Always indicative only: it does not replace a breathalyser, and a probationary/novice licence allows 0 g/L — see [How the blood alcohol estimate works](#how-the-blood-alcohol-estimate-works)
 - **Rankings**:
   - Weekly podium to compare your consumption with other users
   - Monthly podium to see where you stand against the rest of the app